anhptimx/swift-mcp-server/README.md

 # Swift MCP Server

-A professional Model Context Protocol (MCP) server implementation in Swift, providing advanced static analysis and architectural insights for Swift codebases.
+A professional Model Context Protocol (MCP) server implementation in Swift, providing advanced static analysis and architectural insights for Swift codebases with seamless [Serena MCP](https://github.com/oraios/serena) integration.

 ## Overview

 This server extends the standard MCP protocol with specialized tools for Swift project analysis, offering deep insights into code architecture, design patterns, and Protocol-Oriented Programming adoption.
 Built with Swift 5.9+ and integrated with SourceKit-LSP for accurate source code analysis.

+**🚀 Perfect for Serena MCP Integration**: Transform your development workflow with powerful Swift-specific tools that integrate seamlessly with Serena's coding agent capabilities.

 ## Key Features